The Lions put forth solid efforts while battling less than ideal conditions at the EARC Sprints Sunday.

 The heavyweight and lightweight rowing teams will look to take some recent success and momentum with them to EARC Sprints this Sunday, May 14 on Lake Quinsigamond.

-The Lions will send three crews to the water Saturday against Yale and Penn.
-The regatta will be broadcast live on the Ivy League Digital Network.
+The regatta will feature three races against Yale and Penn, beginning with the varsity eight at approximately 8:45 a.m.
+There will be a live broadcast on the Ivy League Digital Network.

 Princeton's heavyweight varsity eight retained the Childs Cup for the eighth straight time as they knocked off Columbia and Penn Saturday morning on Lake Carnegie.

 The Lions, Quakers and Tigers will now race on Lake Carnegie due to potential flooding on the Schuykill River.
 Saturday marks the 106th running of the race.